Assemblies of God USA: Ethnic diversity

 The ethnic diversity of the Assemblies of God USA has historically increased among the Hispanic and Latino communities; however, its constituency is still largely white.
 From 1990 to 2000, there was a slight decline in white AG churches while ethnic churches, mainly Hispanic, were responsible for much of the denomination's numerical growth.
 In 2001, ethnic minorities represented 29% of the 2,627,029 AG constituents; as of 2022, representation grew to 43.9%, making the AG one of the most ethnically diverse denominations in the U.S as of 2015.
 While largely and administratively composed of older white males through much of its history, as of 2023, the AG Executive Presbytery now includes nine ethnic minorities including three females.

 In 2022, AG adherents were 56.2% non-Hispanic white, 22.6% Hispanic and Latino, 10.4% black or African American, 4.6% Asian/Pacific Islander, and 1.5% Native American.
 The remaining 4.8 percent were classified as other/mixed.

 The AG has created several language districts to serve immigrant communities whose primary language is not English.
 There are 12 Spanish and two Korean language districts, as well as Brazilian district, Puerto Rico district, Samoan district, and Slavic district.
 In 2022, the language districts oversaw 2,560 churches with a combined membership of 334,653.

+Management of sexual violence

+In October 2025, an investigation by NBC News identified 200 pastors, employees, and volunteer leaders accused of sexual abuse involving more than 475 victims, some cases dating back to the 1970s.
+The Assemblies of God have facilitated the reintegration of several of these pastors and volunteer leaders into leadership positions in churches.